-- 1. An applicant who wishes to register a design must file an application to the State Patent Bureau.
-An application for registration of a service design shall be filed with the State Patent Bureau in the name of an employer or a client. - 2.
-A representative of an applicant may also file an application.
-Natural persons of foreign states who are not permanent residents of the Republic of Lithuania or any other EU Member State and legal persons of foreign states who do not have a branch office or representative office registered in the Republic of Lithuania, or a registered office, a branch office or a representative office in any other EU Member State, shall file applications to the State Patent Bureau and perform all actions relating to the registration of the design with the State Patent Bureau, including also representation at the Appeals Division, through the patent attorney of the Republic of Lithuania whose name appears on the Register of Patent Attorneys of the Republic of Lithuania. - 3.
-One application may request registration of more than one, but not more than one hundred of examples of the design of a product.
-A product, except ornamentation, the examples of the design of which the application requests to register must belong to the same class of the Locarno classification.
+1. An applicant who wishes to register a design must file an application with the State Patent Bureau.
+The application for registration of a service design shall be filed with the State Patent Bureau in the name of an employer or a client.
+The applicant must pay a fixed fee for filing of the application

+2. A representative of an applicant may also file an application.
+Natural persons of foreign states who are not permanent residents of the Republic of Lithuania or any other EU Member State or any other state of the European Economic Area and legal persons of foreign states who do not have a branch office or representative office registered in the Republic of Lithuania, or a registered office, a branch office or a representative office in any other EU Member State or any other state of the European Economic Area, shall file applications with the State Patent Bureau and perform all actions relating to the registration of the design with the State Patent Bureau, including also representation at the Appeals Division, through the patent attorney of the Republic of Lithuania whose name appears on the Register of Patent Attorneys of the Republic of Lithuania.

+3. One application may request registration of more than one, but not more than one hundred of examples of the design of a product.
+A product, except ornamentation, the examples of the design of which the application requests to register must belong to the same class of the Locarno classification, with the exception of multifunctional products which may belong to more than one class of the Locarno according to their functions.